Guedelho/my-learning-path/content/blog/aws-certified-cloud-practitioner/part-3/index.md

 - Used for read-intensive web applications, such as gaming or media streaming
 ##### NEPTUNE
 - Graph database
-- Used for social media, fraud detection and recommendation engines
+- Used for social media, fraud detection, and recommendation engines

-#### About Anaytics
+#### About Analytics

 ##### ATHENA
 - Used to query data in S3 using SQL queries KINESIS FAMILY OF PRODUCTS
-- Used for stream or real-time processing of data (such as stock prices or video streaming)
+- Used for streaming or real-time processing of data (such as stock prices or video streaming)
 ##### QUICKSIGHT
 - Used for business intelligence/analytics to visualize your data using reports and dashboards
 ##### EMR (ELASTIC MAPREDUCE)
-- A hosted Hadoop framework that also supports Spark, Hive and Presto
+- A hosted Hadoop framework that also supports Spark, Hive, and Presto

 #### About Deploying/Managing Infrastructure